thethinker24/Maths-Test/README.md

 ![Alt Text](/advertising/video.gif)

-# To Ruun This Code
+# To Run This Code

 you need to install python.
 you ned a platform to run the python like vscode.